risingwavelabs/risingwave-docs-legacy/docs/guides/connector-amazon-msk.md

 ### Configure AWS IAM credentials on EC2

-1. Run the following command.
+1. Run the following command to configure AWS credentials and default settings.

     ```terminal
     aws configure